hortonworks/streamline/webservice/CustomProcessor.md

 ## Auto upload for Custom Processors

-IoTaS also provides a way to drop and upload custom processors to the system so that they can be used in topology editor, just as if they were uploaded using a POST request using REST endpoint.
-For this, IoTaS server needs to be started with three configuration parameters set in streamline.yaml.
+Streamline also provides a way to drop and upload custom processors to the system so that they can be used in topology editor, just as if they were uploaded using a POST request using REST endpoint.
+For this, Streamline server needs to be started with three configuration parameters set in streamline.yaml.
 They are

 customProcessorWatchPath: "/tmp"